pboutinaud/SHiVAi/README.md

 > --in: Path of the input dataset\
 > --out: Path to where the generated files will be saved\
-> --input_type: Type of structure file, way to capture and manage nifti files : standard, BIDS or json\
+> --input_type: Type of structure file, way to capture and manage nifti files : standard or BIDS\
 > --prediction: Choice of the type of prediction (i.e. segmentation) you want to compute (PVS, PVS2, WMH, CMB, all).
 Give a combination of these labels separated by blanc spaces.\
 > --config: File with configuration options for the workflow\
 > --run_plugin (opt.): Nipype plugin to use when running the process.
 Can be set to "MultiProc" for parallel processing\ (also requires the "run_plugin_args" argument)